nextcloud/documentation/admin_manual/configuration_files/collaborative_documents_configuration.rst

 If the mentioned test fails please make sure that:

-* you're not running Windows (it is currently not supported)
 * the PHP functions ``escapeshellarg`` and ``shell_exec`` are not disabled in your PHP configuration
 * the libreoffice/openoffice binary is within your PATH and is executeable for the